Tips for Getting Rid of Skin Tags – Identification and Removals

 Over-the-Counter Products (OTC Products)

 Several products that help get rid of skin tags can be found in pharmacies and drugstores.
 One such product is a freezing kit.
-A freezing kit has liquid nitrogen that is used to freeze off skin tags.
+A freezing kit has liquid nitrogen that is used to freeze off skin tag.
 Protect the surrounding skin with petroleum jelly and you might see results within ten days.

 Removal creams are also sold and come bundled with applicators.
 If you follow the instructions in the packaging, you might see results in three weeks.
 At times, you might experience a mild stinging sensation when using removal creams.